-The suit is a custom design from Roland Mouret.
+The suit is from Roland Mouret.
 The tailored blazer featured a single button closure, peak lapels and flap pockets sat at an angle.
 The floor-skimming trousers feature a crease down the front and have a slight flare.

 If you follow Kate’s fashion, you’ll remember she first wore the burgundy suit in Boston last year.
 She paired it with a pink pussybow blouse.

 Roland Mouret is a French fashion designer known for his feminine and modern designs.
 His eponymous brand is synonymous with structured, sculptural pieces that flatter the female form.
 Kate’s worn lots of his dresses since joining the Royal Family in 2011.